Teaching Commons > Teaching Guides > Technology > Desire2Learn > D2L Essentials > Grades & Assessments

 When students submit work to a Submission folder, you can assess and provide feedback on that work in Submission folder.
-There are several feedback options that allow you to tailor your feedback to your students' needs.
+There are several feedback options that allow you to tailor your feedback to student needs.

-The text box works best for feedback that applies to the entire document a studnet submitted.
+The text box works best for feedback that applies to the entire document a student submitted.
 For example, if a student is submitting a brief reflection, you may only need to provide a few sentences of written feedback.
 In this case, the best practice is to view and read the document in D2L and enter your feedback in the textbox.

 Below the "Feedback" text box, there's a Record Audio button that allows you to record up to 60 seconds of you talking to your students.
-This feature is useful when you want students to hear the inflection in your voice to support the feedback you're providing.
+This feature is useful when you want students to hear the inflection in your voice to support the feedback you are providing.

 If you need to grade offline (while you're on a flight, perhaps), you can download all student documents at once.
 Because D2L saves the files with a particular naming convention, you can then re-upload the graded files back to the Submission folder all at once.

 The caveat here is how you'll enter scores: if you use the rubric tool, or if you typically enter a grade in the Submission folder, you'd still need to fill in that information for each student.
-One workflow is to keep one document on your computer with the grade information for each student (i.e., a classlist where you'll type in a score for each student as you read his/her document).
+One workflow is to keep one document on your computer with the grade information for each student (i.e., a classlist where you'll type in a score for each student as you read their document).
 That way, when you're back online, you can upload the students' work to D2L, and you'll have one handy reference document for entering their grades.